Next LTC: Saturday 5 December. New LTC Refresher Academics.

 Round capture analysis is a detailed examination of rounds after passing thru different media.
 We measure weight retention, deformation, fragmentation and perform wound channel analysis.
 Several manufacturers like this for engineering and product development, especially with new designs.
 This is particularly important with hollow points in trying to correct the high failure rate.

 Tests and Reports available for Military and Law Enforcement (LE/Mil), contractor and ammunition manufacturer only.
-Contact us with agency information to receive your free copy of any of the following test reports or presentations
+Contact us with your official agency information to receive your free copy of any of the following test reports or presentations.

 1. Six Federal Hollow Point Tests Compilation Report